redstrate/PhysisSheets/README.md

 # Physis Sheets

-This is an auto-generated library for Rust, based on [EXDSchema] and [Physis].
-The generator is located [here].
+This is an auto-generated library for Rust, based on [EXDSchema](https://github.com/xivdev/EXDSchema/) and [Physis](https://github.com/redstrate/physis).
+The generator is located [here](https://github.com/redstrate/NEXGen).

 **Applicable Game Version**: `2025.04.16.0000.0000`.
+**NOTE:** This is still a WIP, the full schema is not supported yet nor is the API finalized.

 ## Usage